 Wearing a contoured sleep mask to bed is the most reliable way to protect your eyelash extensions.
 That’s especially true if you sleep on your stomach or side, as they add a protective barrier and make it harder for your eyelash extensions to rub against your bedding or arms.

 These masks make it possible to sleep on your side or even your stomach without excessive shedding.
 This will increase the time between infill appointments and save you money in the long term.

 How To Fix Slept-On Eyelash Extensions

 Sometimes, you find that you’ve accidentally slept on your eyelash extensions.

 Luckily, there are steps you can take to repair their appearance.
-Of course, you may not be able to restore them to their former glory in full.
-When it comes to lash extensions, prevention is better than a cure.
+Of course, you may be unable to restore them to their former glory.

 Start by washing your face with warm water and gently patting it dry.
-Once you’ve done this, you can use a spoolie and/or some tweezers to reposition lashes.
-Be very gentle, though.
+Once done, you can use a spoolie and tweezers to reposition lashes.

 Brush through your lashes with the mini brush or spoolie to de-clump them and get them all back in their intended positions.
 If you don’t have a spoolie, a clean mascara wand will suffice for gentle brushing and repositioning.